Migrant caravan halted on Mexico-Guatemala border, pressure to turn back mounts

 “If that doesn’t work out, we’re calling up the military - not the (National) Guard - we’re calling up the military,” he told reporters.
 “They’re not coming into this country.”

-Trump has also threatened to cut off aid to Honduras, Guatemala and El Salvador if they fail to prevent undocumented immigrants from heading to the United States.
+Trump has also threatened to cut off aid to Honduras, Guatemala and El Salvador - some of the poorest and most violent countries in the Americas - if they fail to prevent undocumented immigrants from heading to the United States.

-Honduras, El Salvador and Guatemala are among the poorest and most violent countries in the Americas.
 Their emigrants make up the bulk of people now caught trying to enter the United States illegally every year.

 Several migrants at the Guatemala-Mexico border spoke of entire neighborhoods leaving their homes to join the trek after news circulated on social media of a call for a new “caravan” to Mexico six months after the previous one.